Pace University: New York City

 The New York City campus is in the Civic Center of Lower Manhattan, next to the Financial District and New York Downtown Hospital.
 The campus is within walking distance of well-known New York City sites including Wall Street, the World Trade Center, World Financial Center, South Street Seaport, Chinatown and Little Italy.

 Pace has about 950000 sqft of space in Lower Manhattan.
 The main building, One Pace Plaza, is a two-square-block building bounded by Gold, Nassau, Spruce, and Frankfort Streets, directly adjacent to the Manhattan entrance ramp of the Brooklyn Bridge.
 Directly across from City Hall, the One Pace Plaza complex houses most of the classrooms, administrative offices, a 2000 sqfoot student union, a 750-seat community theater, and an 18-floor high-rise residence hall (known as "Maria's Tower").
 41 Park Row was the 19th-century headquarters of The New York Times, and today houses the student newspaper The Pace Press, as well as student organization offices, the Pace University Press, faculty offices, the university's bookstore, and classrooms.
 About 2700 sqft of 41 Park Row is the home of the Haskins Laboratories, set up at Pace by Seymour H. Hutner, where medical experiments are held, like the green tea extract study covered in international media.

 The buildings of 157 William Street, 161 William Street, and 163 William Street were acquired by Pace following the September 11 attacks to make up for loss of the entire 55th floor, 45943 sqft, in the North Tower of the World Trade Center, which housed Pace University's World Trade Institute and World Trade Conference Center.
 The William Street buildings house classrooms, offices of the Seidenberg School of Computer Science & Information Systems, the School of Education, the College of Health Professions, the university's business incubators, and Pace's Downtown Conference Center, where the e.MBA residency sessions are held (Pace also has leased office space at 156 William Street).
 Pace has residence halls at 182 Broadway and 33 Beekman Street.
-The 33 Beekman Street building is the world's tallest student residential building.
 Pace also leases residence accommodations at the residence at 55 John Street, also in Lower Manhattan.
 Pace also offers classes in midtown Manhattan in the art deco Fred F. French Building on at 551 Fifth Avenue.

 In January 2019, Pace completed a $45 million renovation of One Pace Plaza and the adjoining 41 Park Row.